MHickey2/Quiz-Lite/TEST.md

    </p>
    <br/>

    Should be responsive down to 320px screen, but any smaller and there will be issues.
 In regard to bigger screens it should be good to ?px.
 The website is not responsive for the Galaxy Fold, but this is not within my current scope anyway.
+The only mobile I had access to was the iphone5, and is limited in it's capabilities, so used simulators to test the application.

-   The Media Query Breakpoints I used were:
+   The Media Query Breakpoints I used was:
    - 600px width and below;

 <br/>